midkiffaries/m20T1/README.md

 - Schema.org structured data autonomously generated
 - Built in image lightbox, via nested <code>figure</code> <code>a</code> <code>img</code>
 - Custom JavaScript modals for <i>alerts/confirmation</i> and <i>custom HTML content</i>
-- Custom settings page to allow the user to include additional meta data in the header, as well as settings to the 404, search pages and excerpt length control
+- Custom admin settings page to allow the user to include additional meta data in the header, as well as settings to the 404, search pages and excerpt length control
 - Widget support on on all pages with customizations
 - Widget support in the site header and footer
 - Unique <i>front-page</i>, <i>404</i> and <i>attachment (image)</i> pages